 1. If you can't reach me and are facing a foreclosure (especially if the foreclosure is about to happen or has already happened) please go to the website for the National Association of Consumer Bankruptcy Attorneys (click here) and use the attorney finder to find an attorney near you.
 Do it now; in Massachusetts, once a foreclosure takes place, it is very nearly impossible to set it aside, even if it was done wrongly.
 Massachusetts law is quite harsh in that respect.

 2. Don't delay just because you think that you're going to get a modification of your mortgage.
 Bona fide modifications are difficult and time consuming to get, and more often than not, they don't tell you that they aren't going to give you a modification until the very last minute before a scheduled foreclosure, and then you don't have time to do anything to stop the foreclosure other than file a bankruptcy case.
 The federal "HAMP" program does not require the servicer to modify your mortgage, even if you are qualified; it only requires the servicer to consider your application.
-Suing the servicer afterwards for not giving you a "hamp" modification, even if you were qualified, is a difficult case to win.
+Suing the servicer afterwards for not giving you a "HAMP" modification, even if you were qualified, is a difficult case to win, at best.
 There may be other reasons to sue the servicer, but suing because of the HAMP regulations is very problematic.